RSS

 Income Property Seller Mistakes

-There are income property seller mistakes or errors that some owners may not even know occur!
+There are income property seller mistakes that some owners may not even realize are occurring!
 Or, if so, they may stick their heads in the sand and plead, “There’s nothing I can do!”

-I have been fortunate to help buyers who wanted to buy a condo or a 4-6 bedroom house near Western for an investment, for their son or daughter, and have friends move in.
-That way, to build equity or cover some of the expenses of getting an education.
+I have been fortunate to help buyers who wanted to buy a condo or a 4-6 bedroom house near Western for investment, for their son or daughter, or for friends to move in.
+That way, it helps build equity or cover some of the expenses of getting an education.

 Two wanted a medium—to high-end condo near Western for one of their children, and they could have a friend move in.